Monday, November 18, 2013

 2) Harry O. Hoyt’s pedestrian direction.
 A common occurrence throughout the film is how Hoyt will constantly undercut the tension in a by cutting back and forth between two different locations.
 Early in the film, the expedition party has downed a tree to get across a chasm.
 When the tree falls, the films cuts to a Brontosaur (or to be correct, an Apatosaurus) grazing in the jungle.
 It is startled by the sound of the tree falling.
 Cut back to the expedition walking across the tree on a time.
 Cut back to the Brontosaur.
 Cut back to the party.
 Whatever tension Hoyt was trying to get out of the party crossing the chasm is completely deflated by the comical Brontosaur munching away on the greens.
 It is an extremely odd directorial decision that only baffles the viewers; a few cut a ways last for merely a split second.

 The reveal of the dinosaurs is rather unremarkable as well.
 Professor Challenger and company finally come upon the plateau, the sight of Challenger’s previous expedition and the disappearance of Maple White (Paula’s father), when the film abruptly cuts to a long shot of a Pterodactyl gliding into frame.
 There is no build up to its appearance, it just randomly appears.
 It takes Challenger and friends a couple of seconds to notice its existence and when they finally see it, they are absolutely amazed.
 In King Kong, the film heightens its suspense by slowly revealing Kong to the audience; first all we hear is a roar, then a couple of footsteps, then the sound of trees being knocked over, and finally, after nearly a minute of screen time has passed, Kong emerges into frame, and we in the audience can’t believe what we are seeing.
-The Pterodactyl scene doesn’t have quite the effect, because there is nothing to clue us off to its appearance.
+The Pterodactyl scene doesn’t have quite the effect, because there is nothing to clue us in to its appearance.
 I’m sure in 1925, audiences must have been blown away by what they were seeing, but to the modern viewer it’s just as an awkward moment, “Oh, look!
 A Pterodactyl!
 MEH!”
 When we first saw Kong, we immediately feared for Ann Darrow’s (Fay Wray safety), but the Pterodactyl is never a threat to our protagonists; it munches on an animal in its talons and then promptly flies away, never to be seen again.

 For many years the only available copy of The Lost World was a heavily mutilated print that ran a little over an hour, consequently giving the film a very disjointed feel about it.
 In 1998, a 93 minute print was located and it helped fill in a few narrative gaps, though even this print is missing important scenes (the original print ran 108 minutes).
 One of the crucial scenes the 1998 print added back in was Edward’s relationship with his fickle girlfriend, Gladys.
 Edward desperately wants to marry her, but she rebukes his proposal saying she will “only marry a man of great deeds and strange experiences – a man who can look death in the face without flinching!”
 This is Edward’s main motivation for going on the expedition in the first place (as it is in the novel), yet this scene was surprisingly deleted from most prints, making you wonder why Edward would willingly risk life and limb for an expedition he doesn’t really believe in; he, at first, thinks Challenger’s claims of dinosaurs in the Amazon are complete nonsense.
 It also essentially deletes Edward’s character arc, he goes from thinking the world of Gladys to finding true love in the arms of Paula.
 At the end of the film Edward bumps into Paula again, only to find that she has married a nebbish clerk named Percy Potts, and he couldn’t be more delighted.
 He has a few laughs with Gladys and her husband, wishes them luck, and then goes running into the arms of the awaiting Paula.
 It’s great to see these two scenes restored, because it gives the character of Edward some depth, instead of just being a handsome face that stumbles through the scenery.
 I personally would love to see Percy Potts get his own spin off; his story of how he landed a complete babe like Gladys would be an inspiration to geeks everywhere, especially me.
 He has never left London his entire life and is afraid of his own shadow, yet he somehow manages to win the hand of the lovely Gladys ----truly inspirational!

 However, the best thing about The Lost World, other than its special effects, is Wallace Beery’s portrayal of Professor Challenger, which is spot on from the book.
 Challenger has the mind of Einstein, but the body of a Neanderthal, and often gives into his more primitive instincts; it is revealed that he has attacked three reporters that tried to interview him.
 When Edward reveals that he is a reporter, Challenger lunges at him, but Edward is able to hide amongst the crowd.
-Later on, Edward sneaks into Challenger’s house and tries to plead his case, but Challenger won’t heard any of it, and the two of them tumble and tussle out the front door.
+Later on, Edward sneaks into Challenger’s house and tries to plead his case, but Challenger won’t hear any of it, and the two of them tumble and tussle out the front door.
 It’s only after that Edward reveals he is a friend of Sir John Roxton that Challenger backs down and is willing to listen.
 Challenger has all the intelligence in the world, but distances people with his boorish behavior.
 It takes the intervention of Edward to get the expedition funded; he is able to sell it to his newspaper as a rescue mission to save Maple White (which makes for a great human interest story).
 It is a great performance from Beery, sadly, he gets lost in the shuffle once the special effects and the love triangle take front and center.
 Professor Challenger has little to do in the second half, except antagonize fellow scientist, Professor Summerlee (Arthur Hoyt).

 There is also a misguided attempt by the filmmakers to turn Sir John Roxton into a tragic figure; for all of his world renown, he is a lonely man.
 This might have worked if Sir John was a compelling figure, but he’s a complete bore.
 It also doesn’t help that Edward is the audience surrogate; we see the world through his eyes, so naturally he’s the character we empathize with most.
 He desperately seeks the love of Gladys, something that most of us can relate to and foolish jumps into dangerous because he wrongly thinks it will impress her.
 He’s a fallible character, hence relatable.
 Sir John is a rather distant character and his interest in Paula is a foolish pipe dream.
 When the movie ends with him standing alone on the streets of London, we are totally indifferent to his plight.
 Lewis Stone is a fine enough actor, but he’s given very little to work with here.
 He played a very similar role in the camp classic The Mask of Fu Manchu and is much more effective, largely because he is a perfect foil for Karloff’s depraved madman.
 Plus, he’s so single minded in his goal to stop Fu Manchu that he doesn’t have time to pursue much younger women.
 PHEW!

 Bessie Love has a great appeal as Paula White, largely due to her very expressive face.
 Indeed, Love’s likability is able to gloss over the fact that Paula is kind of a flake.
 She could easily avoid the awkward moments with Sir John, if she just stated that she wasn’t interested in him, instead she laughs off his advances.
 She could easily throw out the word that most men dread to hear, “FRIENDS,” but she doesn’t even do that.
 She avoids confrontation; because she doesn’t want to hurt Sir John’s feelings.
 However, inevitably the truth comes out and Sir John is heartbroken.
-It is even more infuriating that it is Edward that tells Sir John that he and Paula are going to get married.
+It is even more infuriating that it is Edward that tells Sir John that Paula and him are going to get married.
 It is the ultimate cock punch!
 Sir John is able to muster a smile, despite having his heart stomped on.
 When it looks like the expedition will make it back to civilization, after all, Paula calls off the engagement with Edward, because of his obligation to Gladys (which is kind of moot point, given that Gladys doesn’t love Edward and never agreed to marry him).
 Once it is revealed that Gladys is married to the awesome Percy Potts, Paula, once again, kicks Sir John to the curb and embraces Edward.
 UGH!
 Love would later go onto to star in The Broadway Melody, which was the first sound feature to win the Oscar for Best Picture.
 Alas, it has not aged particularly well, but she manages to liven up the proceedings with her likable personality.
 This time around, her character is on the fuzzy end of a love triangle; her bland boring boyfriend falls in love with her younger sister.

 When The Lost World is mentioned, no one ever thinks of the cast and the director, but rather the stop motion special effects by Willis O’ Brien.
 As mentioned in the introduction, the special effects are extremely dated and fairly jerky at times, but there are some genuinely effective moments.
 The most famous scene is the Brontosaur rampaging through London at the film’s climax, but to me, the most nightmarish sequence is the Allosaur attack on the expedition party.
 It’s a rare moment where the filmmakers are able to build up some tension; the Allosaur is first seen in the shadows, obscured by a couple of trees.
 The only thing visible is its eyes, which come across as two glowing orbs floating in the night sky.
 It finally emerges from the trees and attacks the party.
 They are able to repel it by throwing a torch in its mouth.
 It’s a brief scene, but highly effective.
 It’s one of the few scenes in the movie where the actors actually interact with a dinosaur; usually the effects scenes are fairly unrelated to the actual storyline.
 It is common to have a scene with the cast doing a bit of business, then the film will cut to two dinosaurs duking it out, then cut back to the cast, who are completely oblivious to the prehistoric wrestling match that just occurred.
 The Lost World is relevant, because in many ways, it proved to be a test run for the much superior King Kong, which still inspires filmmakers to this very day.
 Also, it gave us the memorable character of Percy Potts…a truly original creation.
 Hopefully, a young filmmaker will realize the potential of this awesome character and give him his own movie.
 It is long overdue!